lcssbrs/so_long/README.md

-# so_long
+# So_Long Project for 42
-42 project, 2d videogame
+So_long is a simple 2d game